-The buildings and vehicles at the end of the peninsula were fifty meters ahead.
-"Hang on!" he ordered.
 The nacelles were in the full-aft position to provide maximum forward thrust.
 Rather than reverse their angle with the wand on the left side of the control column, Ned spun his yoke to pivot the Jeep at the same time he dumped the plenum chamber.
 The combination of active and passive braking slowed the vehicle from seventy kilometers per hour to a dead stop in less than twenty meters-excellent performance for a hovercraft.
-Besides, deceleration stresses pushed Ned and his passenger comfortably into their seatbacks instead of trying to bounce them off the dashboard.
+Besides, deceleration stresses pushed Ned and his passenger comfortably into their seatbacks instead of trying to bounce diem off the dashboard.
 Ned added a bit of tricky reverse steering to fishtail the Jeep between the big Pancahtan aircars.
-Guards with their faceshields raised gaped at the exhibition.
+Guards with their face- - THEVOYAGE - 237 shields raised gaped at the exhibition.